sandermak/java-next-labs/01-modules/01-two-modules-begin/README.md

 java --module-path <destdir> -m <modulename>/<mainclass>
 ```

-Note that the the main class should be fully qualified (including the package name).
+Note that the the main class should be a fully qualified classname (including the package name).
+An example of a fully qualified classname is `com.javamodularity.module1.Main`.
 Also, `--module-path` can be shortened to `-p`.

 ## Step 4